cap-js/docs/guides/deployment/with-shared-db.md

    using from '@capire/orders';
    ```

-   > Note: the `using` directives above refer to `index.cds` files existing in the target packages.
+   > Note: the `using` directives refer to `index.cds` files existing in the target packages.
 Your projects may have different entry points.

 ::: details Try it out

 With that we're basically done with the setup of the collector project.
-At the end of the day, it's just another CAP project with some cds models in it, which we can handle as usual.
+In sum, it's just another CAP project with some cds models in it, which we can handle as usual.
 We can test whether it all works as expected, for example, we can test-compile and test-deploy it to sqlite and hana, build it, and deploy it to the cloud as usual:

 ```sh
 cds db -2 sql